 There are two basic kinds of health care documents that everyone should make.
 First, you'll need a document naming a trusted person to direct your health care if you are unable to do so yourself.
-This document is commonly called a power of attorney.
 In Arkansas, the official name for this form is a durable power of attorney for health care.

 Second, you should make a document setting out the types of medical treatment you would or would not like to receive in certain situations.
 In Arkansas, this form is called a living will.

 In Arkansas, the person you name to make decisions for you is called your health care agent.
 Most people name a spouse, partner, relative, or close friend as their health care agent.
-Under Arkansas law, your health care agent may not be under 18 years old.
+In all states, including Arkansas, your health care agent must be at least 18 years old.